paolocaraos/EECS40-SideScroller/README.md

 Notes
 ---------------
+Our level starts at 98 and ends at 100
 In order to allow more flexibility with the level design, not all levels have bricks as borders of the dungeon.